ronakg/awesome-flickr-gallery-plugin/README.txt

 Gallery (In no particular order):

 * Add multiple User accounts to generate Galleries
-* Flickr like slideshow option
 * Generate a master gallery page with all your galleries linking to individual gallery pages
 * View photo comments

 == Changelog ==

+= 2.9.0 =
+* [Feature] A NEW slideshow option now available which has a built in thumbnail slider for even easier navigation.
+* Minor bug fixes

 = 2.7.11 =
 * [Enhancement] Ability to create Gallery using any of your plublic Groups on Flickr.